mindersec/minder/docs/docs/get_started.md

 make migrateup
 ```

+or:

 ```bash
 mediator-server migrate up
 ```

 ## Create encryption keys

 Encryption keys are used to encrypt JWT tokens.
-You can create these using the `opensssl` CLI tool.
+You can create these using the `openssl` CLI tool.

 ```bash
 ssh-keygen -t rsa -b 2048 -m PEM -f access_token_rsa